benji78/docker-ctf/Count_Patern/readme.md

 <details>
     <summary>Solution for Flag 1: Click me!</summary>

 On the user page, enter more than 10,000 characters into a field.
-You can also inspect https://localhost:3000/my_utility_functions.js.
 </details>

 <details>